gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 # Demo objective

-Very simple demo to highlight the use of the PHI and MISTRAL APIs using the Azure AI Inference SDK and switch between the models with no code changes.
+This demo showcases how to use the PHI and MISTRAL APIs with the Azure AI Inference SDK, allowing you to switch between models without changing the code.

 ### GitHub Codespaces